 If you plead to Maryland 2nd Degree Assault, or are found guilty, you will not be able to lawfully possess a firearm according to the federal government.
 If you believed that you were ill-advised by your attorney with respect to pleading guilty to Maryland 2nd Degree Assault, one of our Maryland Post Conviction Lawyers may be able to help you.

-There is Hope: Maryland 2nd Degree Assault Convictions are Now Expungable!
+There is Hope: Assault Convictions are Now Expungable!

 The Maryland legislature recently recognized that these Maryland 2nd Degree Assault convictions were causing serious problems with good people trying to get decent paying jobs.
-Because of that, they passed a law that allows for expungement of Maryland 2nd Degree Assault convictions as long as some circumstances are met:
+Because of that, they passed a law that allows for expungement of Assault convictions as long as some circumstances are met:

 - A petition for expungement may not be filed earlier than fifteen years after the petitioner satisfies the sentence or sentences imposed for all convictions for which expungement is requested, including parole, probation, or mandatory supervision for the following offenses.